umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

 Retrieve an upload URL for this data.

 Can be used to upload a file directly from the region where it is located, no connector is needed.
+The project identifier must match the project which owns the data.
+You can create both new files and overwrite files in status 'partial'.

 ### Example